marcuscraske/marcuscraske-dot-com/website/_projects/binary-clock.md

 The following section is about the 74HC595, an integrated-circuit with 16 pins; the 74HC595 is practical because eight pins can be utilized as output's and multiple IC's can be connected in series - it's also very cheap.
-To control 17 LEDs to display binary time, we shall use three shift registers (allowing for up to 24 outputs)...which requires <b>only three output pins</b> from our Raspberry Pi.
+To control 17 LEDs to display binary time, we shall use three shift registers (allowing for up to 24 outputs)...which requires **only three output pins** from our Raspberry Pi.

 Pin layout:
 <a href="/assets/projects/binary-clock/shift_registers_pin_layout.png">